bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 - :guilabel:`Icon`
   Choose an icon that represents the system that this REST client communicates with.
-The icon will also be used as decorator icon on REST client call process elements that references this REST client.
+The icon will also be used as a decorator icon on REST client call process elements that reference this REST client.

 - :guilabel:`Description`
   Description of the REST client.